thevirtuoso1973/COMP0016-Team26-Project-Site/content/system-design/_index.md

 - Start with `sudo systemdctl start nudgeme` or restart the systemd service with `sudo systemctl restart nudgeme` (*if it is already running*).

-Of course, this can be done on any server, but you'd need to set up your own `nudgeme.service` file.
+Of course, this can be done on any server, but *you'd need to set up your own `nudgeme.service` file and SQL database connection*.
+An example `nudgeme.service` file is given below.
+For the SQL database, see the backend database schema.
+If you wish to change the server which hosts the SQL database, please modify the `ADDRESS` variable in `main.go`.

 You can modify the nudgeme.service just like any systemd service, e.g. if you want to change where it searches for the binary.